ovh/docs/pages/cloud/nutanix/30-software-gateway-replacement/guide.en-gb.md

 The OVHgateway uses two network cards by default:

 - One on VLAN 0 (base) connected to the internet with an additional OVHcloud IP address.
-- One on VLAN 1 (infra) connected to the local administration network.
+- One on VLAN 1 (infra) connected to the local administration network with in this example a range of IP addresses in 192.168.10.0/24.

-In our guide, we will replace this gateway with the network operating system **pfSense Community edition** without support.
+In our guide, we will replace this gateway with the network operating system **pfSense Community edition** without software support.

+> [!primary]
-It is entirely possible to use this guide to install other network operating systems compatible with AHV.
+> It is entirely possible to use this guide to install other network operating systems compatible with AHV.

 <a name="downloadsources"></a>
 ### Downloading sources for pfSense installation